ssi-dk/AEF-DDF/workflows/README.md

 > [!NOTE]
-> To conserve resoures, only the `code-coverage` workflow is configured with data bases.
+> To conserve resources, only the `code-coverage` workflow is configured with data bases.
 > This means that your `R-CMD-check` may not fail when `code-coverage` fails.
 > If this is the case, the cause is likely a data base specific issue in your code base.